 Trying to build a cohesive team can feel like a puzzle sometimes.
 You have the pieces – a goal, the time frame, the people, and maybe even the idea of a plan.
 But how do you, as a leader, put them all together to create the whole picture: a group that works effectively together to achieve objectives?

-According to Bruce Tuckman’s initial model of group development, teams become cohesive in four stages:
+According to Bruce Tuckman’s model of team development, teams become cohesive in four stages:

 Steps to helping your team succeed: